urbit/urbit.org-reloaded/content/using/install.md

 aliases = ["/docs/getting-started/"]
 +++

-Urbit is not for everyday users yet — but if you're technically inclined or generally intrepid, feel free to try it out.
-It's a good place to explore.
+This guide covers how to set up and install your own Urbit.
+Running Urbit on your own is somewhat technical, so if you're not technically inclined you may want to consider a [hosting provider](#hosting-providers).

 ## Overview

 There are two major components of the Urbit ecosystem: **Urbit OS** and **Urbit ID**.